-LED lifespan is typically defined in hours.
+LED lifespan is usually measured in hours.
 But how many years an LED with 50,000 hours last?
-The high number of hours is often difficult for end-users to grasp.
+The high number of hours is often difficult for end users to grasp.

-Therefore, in this article, we explain to you how to convert the operating hours into a practical value and compare the service life of LEDs with that of other types of light sources.
+So, in this article, we’ll show you how to turn the hours of operation into a useful number and compare the lifespan of LEDs to that of other light sources.

-- the actual service life depends on the individual period of use.
-Example: 50,000 hours result in service life of around 16 years with a weekly lighting time of 60 hours
+- The actual lifespan depends on the individual period of use.
+Example: 50,000 hours result in a lifespan of around 16 years with a weekly lighting time of 60 hours

 - LEDs don’t fail, they get darker and darker over time

-- The number of switching cycles also affects the longevity of LED lamps
+- The number of switching cycles also affects the life expectancy of LED lamps

 - An extremely large number of switching cycles and an unsuitable ambient temperature can lead to a defect in the LED